frenchy64/dependabot-lein-via-mvn/README.md

 Finally, to activate dependabot on your repo, go to `https://github.com/<user>/<repo>/settings/security_analysis` and activate the security and analysis tools you are interested in.

+To force dependabot to run the first time, go to `https://github.com/<user>/<repo>/network/updates`, click on the "Last checked" link to the right of `dependabot/pom.xml`, and then `Check for Updates`.